Built in 1919, by Defoe Boat Works of West Bay City, Michigan (hull #51) as the Maj. Albert G. Jenkins for the United States Army.

 In 1968, the tug was acquired by the McAllister Brothers Towing Company of New York, New York.
 Where she retained her name.

 In 1972, she went out of documentation.
-The tug was eventually scrapped.
+The tug was eventually acquired by the Witte Marine Scrapyard of Rossville, Staten Island, New York and abandoned in the Arthur Kill.
 She was a single screw tug, rated at 1,200 horsepower.

 (Gordon Donovan, Will Van Dorp)